sxturndev/bmtranslator/README.md

 Converts your BMS levels to a modern file format (osu, qua or json), ready to import & play.

+This fork is used for my BMX2OSU converter.
+See it [here](https://github.com/sxturndev/bmx2osu).

 ## How to Use

 Output to Quaver: `bmt.exe -i /path/to/input -o /path/to/output`